So what are dependencies in project management?

 Kind of like how you depend on your accountant for finances.

 To put it simply, project management is impossible without dependencies.

-In this article, we’ll discuss what dependencies are, the different kinds of dependencies, and how to manage them easily.
+In this article, we’ll discuss what dependencies are, show you different types and real-life examples of dependencies, and how to manage them easily.

 What Are Dependencies in Project Management?